DavidRuhe/simple-variational-diffusion-models/README.md

 [Most of the paper and code are documented on my blog post](https://davidruhe.github.io/notes/Variational-Diffusion-Models).
 If any part of either the code or the blog is not well-documented.
 Please let me know!

+Most of the code was inspired by other repositories, see references below.

 # Requirements
 - Python 3.9
 - CUDA 11.5